kyma-project/kyma/docs/03-tutorials/00-serverless/svls-15-use-external-scalers.md

     EOF
     ```

-    >**NOTE:** in this tutorial we use the `cpu` trigger because of its simple configuration.
+    >**NOTE:** This tutorial uses the `cpu` trigger because of its simple configuration.
 If you want to use another trigger check the official [list of supported triggers](https://keda.sh/docs/2.8/scalers/).

-4. After a few seconds ScaledObject should be up to date and contain information about actual replicas:
+4. After a few seconds ScaledObject should be up to date and contain information about the actual replicas:

     ```bash
     kubectl get scaledobject scaled-function